gadmm/RFCs/rfcs/interop.md

 the platform
 [(details)](https://github.com/golang/go/blob/9acdc705e7d53a59b8418dd0beb570db35f7a744/src/runtime/malloc.go#L219-L231).
-Given the small sizes, special care is taken to reserve space as contiguously as possible.
+Given the small sizes, special care is taken to reserve space as contiguously as possible to avoid fragmentation.
 In 64-bit, one hints at a specific place in the middle of the address space unlikely to conflict with other mappings [(details)](https://github.com/golang/go/blob/9acdc705e7d53a59b8418dd0beb570db35f7a744/src/runtime/malloc.go#L489-L498).
 In 32-bit one asks to start as low as possible and tries to reserve a large chunk initially